crespohector/System-Design-Lecture-In-Mod-7/W21D2/notes.md

 ### What kind of DBMS should we choose?

+### What database are we using in our production environment?

+### What database are we using in our development environment?

 ### What protocol are we using when interacting with our database?

 ### What are database "transactions"?